MythicalFish/mythical.fish/static/content/projects/byrd.md

 Initially I was excited to take on the challenge, but within an hour of accepting the job, I came to realize why the previous 2 developers failed to complete the project.

 In the shared folder was a disorganized mess of randomly named (often duplicated) documents, mockups, and Google Slides rammed full of almost unintelligible instructions, text content, and layout guidelines - all mixed together for me to decipher and implement.
 Hundreds of them.
-Some of which were to be ignored, but some of which contained information which was totally crucial for the project.
+Some of which were to be ignored, but some of which contained mission-critical information for the project.
 Combined with hot-tempered, erratic, next-level micromanagement...
-I feel like I deserve medal for keeping the client happy and completing it in time!
+I feel like I deserve medal for keeping the client happy and completing it in time.
+This was tough. :)

-I wouldn't normally mention such a thing publicly, but this was truly something else. :)